 What is graduate study?

-Graduate programs provide opportunities for advanced study in an academic discipline, following the completion of a bachelor’s degree.
-Graduate study commonly includes completing advanced-level academic courses along with a research project.
-The most common graduate degrees are the master’s degree (usually awarded after two years of study beyond the bachelor’s) and the doctoral (Ph.D.) degree (commonly awarded three years after completion of the master’s).
-A limited number of graduate programs combine the master’s and Ph.D. programs.
+Graduate programs provide the opportunity for advanced study in an academic discipline leading to either professional certification or an advanced degree.
+Graduate study always includes completing advanced-level academic courses and usually includes a significant independent research project (thesis or dissertation).
+A Master of Science degree (usually awarded after two years of study beyond the bachelor’s) or a Doctoral degree (commonly awarded three or more years after completion of the Master’s) are the most common advanced degrees earned by nutritionists.